 What to do:

-In a small bowl, whisk together the orange juice, 1 teaspoon olive oil, honey,
+- In a small bowl, whisk together the orange juice, 1 teaspoon olive oil, honey, and mustard.

-In a medium sauté pan over moderate heat, warm the remaining 1 teaspoon
+- In a medium sauté pan over moderate heat, warm the remaining 1 teaspoon of olive oil.

-Add the onion, garlic, parsley, and basil and sauté, stirring occasionally,
+- Add the onion, garlic, parsley, and basil and sauté, stirring occasionally, about 3 minutes.

 Nutritional analysis (per serving):